 It is important that all of your appointments are attended and all medical protocols are followed to prove that the condition was taken seriously and was not worsened by anything the victim did or failed to do.
 Following up with medical practitioners after a motorcycle accident not only benefits your health, but also ensures the validity of your claim if a motorcycle accident lawsuit makes it to court.

 Dealing with insurance companies is complicated when multiple parties are potentially liable.
 Leave nothing left to chance by working side by side with Dax F. Garza, P.C.
 Our compassionate, experienced, and skilled legal team is ready to fight for your rights and to get you the maximum possible benefits.

 Award Winning Houston Motorcycle Accident Attorneys

 Houston motorcyclists should not fear driving on our roads every day.
-If you or a loved one is a victim of a car crash, you may be entitled to compensation.
-Contact us today to learn more about how we can help you recover financial compensation for your damages.
+If you or a loved one was injured in a motorcycle accident, you may be entitled to significant financial compensation.
+Contact us today for a free consultation to learn more about how we can help you recover what you need and deserve as a result of your damages.